chmc-mcmc/mathematica/README.md

 # Purpose
 Dynamics based MCMC

+Experiments based on multivariate normal can be used to reveal the problems of methods.

 # Codebase for
 * "A Multi-Trajectory Monte Carlo Sampler"
 * "Robust Inference Based On the Complementary Hamiltonian Monte Carlo"

-# Examples based on multivariate normal distribution should be used.
+# Examples

 * example.nb
 * Sampler.wl